ShadowMarkshep/ShadowMarkshep/README.md

 - 🌱 I’m currently learning **Java, Python and JS**

-- 👨‍💻 All of my projects are available at [dev.markshep.ru](dev.markshep.ru)
+- 👨‍💻 All of my projects are available at

 - 📫 How to reach me **https://t.me/m_shadowless**